A short answer up front

 # STRIPE_KEY etc. live in this child's env only.

-This works because Unix process environments are per-process and per-fork, not shared.
-A sibling cannot read another sibling's env.
-The MCP server can cat /proc/$NPM_PID/environ only if it has root, which it does not.
+This works because a Unix process environment is per-process and per-fork, not shared.
+One sibling can't read another sibling's env.
+The MCP server can cat /proc/$NPM_PID/environ only with root, which it doesn't have.

 What a hardened MCP setup looks like

-A pragmatic hardened setup for a solo developer running a few MCP servers in 2026:
+A practical hardened setup for a solo developer running a few MCP servers in 2026:

-6. Treat MCP server install like RCE consent.
-Because that is what it is.
-Read the source, read the recent commits, read the maintainer history.
-If it is a 200-star project from a name you do not recognize, the convenience is not worth the seat at your table.
+- Treat MCP server install like RCE consent.
+Because that's what it is.
+Read the source.
+Read recent commits.
+Read maintainer history.
+If it's a 200-star project from a name you don't know, the convenience isn't worth the seat at your table.

-You do not need to do all six on day one.
-Doing 1 and 2 alone removes the bulk of casual exfiltration risk for individual workflows.
+You don't need all six on day one.
+Steps 1 and 2 alone cut the bulk of casual exfil risk for a single dev.

 Summary